helios2003/Datacraft/README.md

 ### Backend
 - [x] Created endpoints for processing the uplaoding the dataset to database.
 - [x] Designed functions for all the ELT processes.
+- [x] Added logging to the backend routes in JSON format.

 ### Deployment
 - [x] Containerized the frontend, backend and the database.